justinIs/nuxt-background-removal/__documentation__/blogPost.md

 > `requestAnimationFrame()` calls are paused in most browsers when running in background tabs or hidden

-This API isn't well suited to our use case.
+This API initially sounds like the best tool for the job.
+However, this caveat makes itnot so well suited to our use case.
 Video calling today has expanded way beyond just being a conversation involving a simple video stream.
 Many users today want to have presentations where they are sharing content.
 Having our application always being in the foreground is not an option.

 One might think to try using something like `window.setTimeout` instead, but we have found similiar issues with this as well.
 [Turns out, this has been an issue for some time.](https://stackoverflow.com/questions/5927284/how-can-i-make-setinterval-also-work-when-a-tab-is-inactive-in-chrome/5927432#12522580)